 - Using the labyrinth can help you prepare for a challenging or difficult situation helping you to focus on a positive perspective and creative solutions.

 - Using the labyrinth on a consistent basis for 7 – 10 minutes per day with directed deep thinking helps to rewire the mind to a more positive mindset, inner stillness, and awakening of the soul.

 - The labyrinth has significant health benefits when used on a regular basis, including lowering blood pressure, slowing breathing rates, many have experienced reduced incidents of chronic pain, and reducing insomnia.

 When to use it

-- If you have a question that you want to work on and need clarity.
+- If you have a question that needs clarity or deeper spiritual connection.